Volvo 440/460: Design and styling

 The Volvo 440/460 Series models were designed to fit in below Volvo's bigger saloon and estate cars as a replacement to the 340/360 Series, to compete with the likes of the Ford Sierra.

 Development of the 440/460/480 started in 1978, as part of the "Galaxy Project" which was to create two lines of front-wheel drive cars to replace the 300- and 200-series.
 The smaller line was called G1, while the larger G2 was to become the new Volvo 850.
 The first G1 mule, designed by Jan Wilsgaard and called the G4, was completed in September 1980 and looked largely identical to the finished Volvo 440.
 The G1 project was split into three branches, the G13 becoming the 480, the G14 the 460, and the G15 the 440.
 In 1982, the entire project was sold by Volvo to Volvo Car B.V. in the Netherlands (the successor company to DAF), who started work on the 480 coupé version.
 As was Volvo's tradition, a new line of cars was always introduced with the most expensive and lowest selling model first, allowing Volvo time to iron out any problems before starting volume production.

 The 480 had a lot of problems in its first year of production, and the Dutch office did not have the manpower to complete the G15 (440).
 A lot of the work was thus subcontracted to two English companies.
 With the project being shifted to the Netherlands, then partially shifted to England, and further held up by the troubled gestation and initial production of the 480, the 440 looked rather dated by the time it was introduced.
 While the actual design is credited to Peter van Kuilenburg, Gothenburg had laid down a lot of design provisions since this was to be a volume product for the company, and the final result looked near identical to Wilsgaard's 1980 design.
 A station wagon was never offered, to avoid competing directly with the larger 240 and 740 wagons.
 This did not stop independent suppliers ASC and Heuliez from designing station wagon models and presenting them to Volvo, while the Dutch company Toncar sold a bolt-on conversion which replaced the 440's tailgate with an add-on station wagon structure.

 First generation 400 series cars resemble the bigger 940, whilst the facelifted example bore a resemblance to the Volvo 850 to increase sales.
-The interiors of the 400-series variants were designed by famed British Volvo designer Peter Horbury.
+The interiors of the 400-series variants were designed by British Volvo designer Peter Horbury.